Trivia Crack Review

 How to Play

-Here's a picture of the Trivia Wheel from the game.
-Once you start a match, you'll spin it and it'll randomly land on one of seven categories that dictate the question you'll receive.
+Once you start a match, you'll spin this Trivia Wheel land on one of seven categories that dictate the question you'll receive.

 The question will be multiple choice with four possible answers.
 You have twenty seconds to answer; get it right, and you fill up one portion of the crown meter (see the yellow bar at the bottom of the picture) and spin the wheel again.